rkgIITBh/data-structures.github.io/HTML/sparseMatrix.md

 } ENTRY;
 ```

 The next two C-structures are for column and row headers.
-Each such structure has one piece of
+Each structure has one piece of
-information (row, or col) and two pointers.
-The column header should store the column number and points to next
+information (row or col) and two pointers.
+The column header should store the column number and point to the next
 header node and the next element in the same column.
 Similarly, a row header stores the row number
 and pointers to the next element in the same row and the next row header.
 For uniformity the next
 header nodes are accessible from <i>next</i> pointers in corresponding header nodes.
 The next element
-in the same row occurs to right and accessible from <i>right</i> pointer of an entry node.
+in the same row occurs to the right and is accessible from the <i>right</i> pointer of an entry node.
 The next
 element in the same column occurs below the current entry node.
 So it is accessible from the
 <i>down</i> pointer.
 The first element in a column and the first element in a row are accessible
 from corresponding header nodes by <i>right</i> and <i>down</i> pointers from respective headers.